lemotdesign/one-click-hugo-cms/site/content/post/what-are-the-signs-of-termites-1.md

 {{< youtube youtube SjsUfFH22io >}}

-### Termite damage of fungal decay/rot?
+### Termite Damage of Fungal Decay/Wet Rot?

+Easy to confuse to the untrained eye.

 Termite damage and fungal rot are two **separate** issues that can affect the structure of the wood in a home.

-Termite damage occurs when termites consume wood, breaking it down and weakening its structural integrity.
+**Termite damage** occurs when termites consume wood, breaking it down and weakening its structural integrity.
 This type of damage is often hidden and can go undetected for a long time, leading to significant harm to the structure of a building.

-Fungal rot, on the other hand, occurs when certain types of fungi infect the wood, breaking down the cellulose and hemicellulose within it and causing it to become soft and crumbly.
+**Fungal decay**, on the other hand, occurs when certain types of fungi infect the wood, breaking down the cellulose and hemicellulose within it and causing it to become soft and crumbly.
 A musty odour and visible discolouration of the wood typically accompany this type of damage.

 It's important to differentiate between termite damage and fungal rot, as they require different types of treatment and repair.
 A professional inspection can help determine the cause of the damage and provide the necessary recommendations for addressing it.